tzs34/imageGame/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ### Note
 Important.
-To run the application you should
+Before attempting to run the application you should

 1. Create a dotenv ('.env') file in the root of the application.
 In this file add
 #### REACT_APP_PLAYERS_JSON_URL = 'the endpoint to fetch daa provided in the task description'